AvetBadalyan/Javascript-intervew-questions-with-answers/README.md

       Two values are the same if one of the following holds:

       1.  both undefined
       2.  both null
       3.  both true or both false
       4.  both strings of the same length with the same characters in the same order
       5.  both the same object (means both object have same reference)
       6.  both numbers and
           both +0
           both -0
           both NaN
           both non-zero and both not NaN and both have the same value.

-154.  ### What is the purpose of using object is method
+155.  ### What is the purpose of using object is method

       Some of the applications of Object's `is` method are follows,

       1. It is used for comparison of two strings.
       2. It is used for comparison of two numbers.
       3. It is used for comparing the polarity of two numbers.
       4. It is used for comparison of two objects.

-155.  ### How do you copy properties from one object to other
+156.  ### How do you copy properties from one object to other

       You can use the Object.assign() method which is used to copy the values and properties from one or more source objects to a target object.
-It returns the target object which has properties and values copied from the target object.
+It returns the target object which has properties and values copied from the source objects.
 The syntax would be as below,

       ```javascript
       Object.assign(target, ...sources);